Fireboltz/aasaan/README.md

 Open the **workspace**(!) `ios/Runner.xcworkspace` in Xcode and adjust the *Signing / Developer Account* settings.
 Then build and run the app in Xcode.

+## Future goals :soon:
+* We plan to implement the OCR in a much more efficient way.
+* The 2fa is also going to be implemented just to improve the user login security.
+* We also plan to make use of the Digilocker API to
+	* Fetch issued documents directly as a Digilocker copy (Requester API)
+	* Store scanned documents in Digilocker as files

 ## Screenshots